Scary Food Additives

-In my column last week I told you about a couple scary ingredients food companies use to make things look and taste better.
-Unfortunately they may also cause cancer, increase your risk of heart attack, stroke and diabetes.
+In my column last week I told you about a couple of scary ingredients food companies use to make things look and taste better.
+Unfortunately, they may also cause cancer, increase your risk of heart attack, stroke and diabetes.
 This week I've got five more things you might want to avoid if you see them on a label.

 Titanium dioxide paint pigment is mixed in food to make things appear "whiter."
 Because it's a mined substance, it's sometimes contaminated with lead.

 You'll find titanium dioxide in coffee creamers, icing and salad dressings.
 Take a look at a bottle of Ken's Steak House Lite Ranch Dressing.
 On the label of more than 30 ingredients is Titanium dioxide listed "for color" near the bottom.
 Just because it's a "Lite" dressing doesn't make it healthy.
 Consider switching to a vinaigrette instead.

 Ginkgo biloba is an ingredient many beverage companies are proud to put on the label.
 It's widely promoted as a way to enhance memory, even though clinical trials show it doesn't work.
 What Ginkgo can do is interfere with blood clotting.
 That makes it dangerous for expectant mothers, anyone before or after surgery and people with bleeding problems like hemophilia.

 To make matters worse, in 2013 the United States Government National Toxicology Program stated that there is "clear evidence" Ginkgo biloba caused liver cancer in male and female mice.
 There is a belief that it may cause cancer in humans as well.

 That doesn't stop Bing cherry drink from proclaiming proudly on the front of the can that it's made with "Ginkgo Biloba."
 One can also has 10 grams of sugar, nearly a quarter of your daily supply.
 Skip the Ginkgo supplements.